What makes a person not waver in front of death?

 When I first saw the film, it must’ve been when I was in middle school.
 I’ve rewatched the film several times since then and always found it’s themes so poetic and meaningful.
 Now that movies are trending towards themes about environmental stewardship (Avatar, WALL-E), representation of minorities (Black Panther, Crazy Rich Asians), and strong female leads (Star Wars: The Force Awakens, Mad Max: Fury Road), Princess Mononoke becomes all the more impressive for being ahead of its time.

 Saving the environment was the first and strongest theme that impacted me when I was young.
 Anime is first of all, a visual impression, and the film’s treatment of nature takes advantage of that.
-Long-shots and panoramas of Japan’s landscape: mountainsides covered with forests, primordial groves of holy ambience, plains and rice fields stretching over rolling hills.
+There are ample long-shots and panoramas of Japan’s landscape: mountainsides covered with forests, primordial groves of holy ambience, plains and rice fields stretching over rolling hills.
 These scenes impress on us a natural beauty in contrast to other scenes of warring samurai, violence, and the fires of industry.

 Studio Ghibli’s painterly scenes combined with Japanese cinema’s patience in letting us meditate on a single shot pays off.
 While Western films may not linger on a shot for too long for fear of losing the audience’s attention; the film stands its ground.
 Moreover, the emotional climax and redemption of the story is mirrored by the aesthetics of nature— which are all given copious amounts of screen time: when the Deer God is killed, the forest is reduced to decay and death; when the apocalyptic land is redeemed, the landscape is visually transformed into sprouts and new growth.